SorayaFrancoLopez/AWS_S3_API_Lambda/README.md

-## Example e-commerce catalog shop based on AWS Lambda
+## Serverless E-commerce Catalog on AWS

 ![Architecture](https://github.com/epsagon/serverless-catalog-shop/blob/master/architecture.png)

-# Serverless E-commerce Catalog on AWS

 This repository documents a developing of a serverless e-commerce catalog on AWS.
 Below are the key steps I followed in the process: